edalzell/statamic-powertools/README.md

 # Install
 1. Copy files to `addons` folder
+2. Run `php please update:addons`
-2. Add a widget to your CP Dashboard:
+3. Add a widget to your CP Dashboard:
 ```
     -
       type: PowerTools